 Head of Genome Biology Unit

 The genome encodes the genetic blueprint that coordinates all cellular processes, which ultimately give rise to phenotype.
-The expression of genetic information is tightly regulated in both time and space at multiple steps, including transcriptional, post-transcriptional and post-translational.
+The expression of genetic information is tightly regulated in both time and space at multiple stages, including transcriptional, post-transcriptional and post-translational.
 The Genome Biology Unit takes an integrated systems-level approach to unravel these complex processes at all scales, integrating cutting-edge experimental and computational approaches.

 In eukaryotes, many steps of gene expression, such as transcription and RNA processing, take place in the structurally complex environment of the nucleus and often involve remodelling of chromatin into active and inactive states.
 Messenger RNAs, once exported from the nucleus, undergo additional regulatory steps.